LLeon360/Secret-H-AI/README.md

-# Secret Hitler Game State Manager
+# Basilisk - Secret Hitler Game State Manager for Humans and LLMs

 A Python framework for simulating and tracking the state of Secret Hitler games, designed to support both human players and Language Learning Models (LLMs) through a structured input/output interface.